codacy/codacy-pmd/src/main/resources/docs/description/category_java_codestyle_FieldNamingConventions.md

 Configurable naming conventions for field declarations.
 This rule reports variable declarations
             which do not match the regex that applies to their specific kind ---e.g. constants (static final), enum constant, final field.
-Each regex can be configured through properties.
+Each regex can be configured on the PMD configuration file.

             By default this rule uses the standard Java naming convention (Camel case), and uses the ALL_UPPER convention for constants and enum constants.